General

 The eCTD format will be accepted but not made compulsory for prescription, biological and registered non-prescription medicines.

 Medical devices will not be included in the initial stages of the TGA moving to accept eCTD submissions.
-Medical devices are likely to be included when the international standard for Regulated Product Submissions is sufficiently stable.
+Medical devices are likely to be included when the international standard for Regulated Product Submissions - external site is sufficiently stable.

 There is no requirement for new listable substances (active and excipient), new sunscreen active substances and new excipients in topical non-prescription medicines to follow the eCTD format.